Geophysical and astrophysical fluids, complex fluids

 The geometry of wave-mean flow interaction

 Numerous problems in fluid dynamics involve the separation of a flow between a mean component and fluctuations, often regarded as 'waves'.
 Examples of this include the separation of the atmospheric flow into its average along latitudes and perturbations, the separation of oceanic flow into a slow time-averaged component and fast surface waves, or the separation of numerically simulated flows into resolved and subgrid parts.
 The main aim of this separation is to obtain a simplified model for both the mean flow and the waves which accounts for their interactions.
 It is crucial that this simplified model respect key properties of the parent model such as conservation of energy and momentum and, when relevant, circulation.
 This places strong constraints on the ways of separating waves from the mean flow, and on the models of wave-mean flow interactions.
 This project examines how wave-mean flow models that satisfy these constraints can be derived by relying on the geometric foundations of the original fluid equations.
 A fluid flow can be thought of as a trajectory in an infinite-dimensional space (the space of diffeomorphisms in the simplest case) which minimises a certain action.
 Applying this viewpoint to the wave-mean flow problem, and using differential geometric tools has proved fruitful in the simple setup of inviscid incompressible fluids.
 The project will generalise this to consider more complex fluid models that include the effect of density variation and compressibility, among others.
 The result will be a methodology that can be applied to a broad class of problems in geophysical and astrophysical fluid dynamics.
 Informal enquiries can be made to Jacques Vanneste (email@example.com).

-Projects applying mathematics to environmental problems and supervised by James Maddison and Jacques Vanneste are available through the Edinburgh Earth and Environment Doctoral Training Partnership.
+Projects applying mathematics to environmental problems and supervised by James Maddison and Jacques Vanneste are available through the Edinburgh Earth, Ecology and Environment Doctoral Training Partnership.